apecloud/kubeblocks/docs/user_docs/api-reference/addon.md

 <td>
 <em>(Optional)</em>
 <p>Requests describes the minimum amount of compute resources required.
-If Requests is omitted for a container, it defaults to Limits if that is explicitly specified, otherwise to an implementation-defined value.
+If Requests is omitted for a container, it defaults to Limits if that is explicitly specified;
+otherwise, it defaults to an implementation-defined value.
-More info: <a href="https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/">https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/</a></p>
+More info: <a href="https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/">https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/</a>.</p>
 </td>
 </tr>
 </tbody>